Thunderbird2086/OmniCode-9001/README.md

 # OmniCode:9001
 A modular keyboard made up of three detachable untis.
 ![](img/OmniCode9001_3D_model.png)
 *POGO pins are rendered with 5 pins only*

 ![](img/it's.gif)
 ![](img/9000.gif)

 ## Overview
-OmniCode:9001 is the ultimate evolution of modular keyboards—born in Hong Kong, engineered for control beyond limits.
+OmniCode:9001 is the modular keyboards born in Hong Kong, engineered for control beyond limits.
 This highly customizable, open-source keyboard is designed for ergonomic comfort, maximum flexibility, and creative power.
-With magnetic connectors, hot-swappable blocks like GlyphMatrix, PhaseShift, and DeltaForm, OmniCode:9001 adapts to every workflow—from deep code to macro magic.
-Sleek, stylish, and laced with anime-level energy, it's more than a keyboard—it’s a power interface for those who type like they're piloting a mecha.
+With magnetic connectors, hot-swappable blocks like GlyphMatrix, PhaseShift, and DeltaForm, OmniCode:9001 adapts to every workflow.
+It is built with the RP2040 microcontroller for next-generation performance.

-Inspired by the best features of split and compact layouts, OmniCode:9001 is suitable for both daily typing and advanced programming.
-The design supports a wide range of switch types, keycap profiles, and is built around the RP2040 microcontroller for next-generation performance.
 Ideal for makers and keyboard enthusiasts who demand the best.

 ## Sub Modules
 - **Alpha Block:** GlyphMatrix taps into the visual power of language—glyphs as symbols, matrix as command stream.
 It’s the scriptwriter for your digital world.